geoschem/GCClassic/docs/source/user-guide/dry-run.rst

 download the data from Compute Canada.
 It will also produce the **log of unique data files**.

-.. important:: *NOTE: Copying data from :file:`s3://gcgrid` to the EBS
+.. important:: Copying data from :file:`s3://gcgrid` to the EBS
-	       volume of an AWS cloud instance is always free.
-But if you download data from :file:`s3://gcgrid` to your own local computer cluster, you will incur an egress fee.
+	       volume of an Amazon EC2 cloud instance is always free.
+	       But if you download data from :file:`s3://gcgrid` to your own computer system, you will incur an egress fee.
-	       Use with caution! !
+	       **PROCEED WITH CAUTION!**

 .. _downloading-data-from-rochester: